carbon-language/carbon-lang/llvm/docs/Proposals/GitHubMove.rst

       --update-tags
    )

-   # Create the zip branch (assuming umbrella master is wanted).
+   # Create the zip branch (assuming umbrella main is wanted).
-   git -C my-monorepo branch --no-track local/zip/master refs/remotes/umbrella/master
+   git -C my-monorepo branch --no-track local/zip/main refs/remotes/umbrella/main

 Note that if the umbrella has submodules to non-LLVM repositories, ``zip-downstream-fork.py`` needs to know about them to be able to